How to Layer Curtains for Perfection: Styles & Factors to Consider

 2. Layering Curtains with Shades or Blinds

-Another compelling idea is to layer curtains on top of shades or blinds.
+Another compelling idea is to layer curtains on top of roman shades or blinds.
 When the curtains are closed, you’ll have a traditional curtain look without any sign of the shades at all.
 By drawing back those curtains, however, you will expose the shade, and you can decide how far down you would like them to hang.
 On a bright, sunny day, you might pull your shade down enough to block the position of the sun while still enjoying some natural light.
 There is flexibility provided by the up-and-down movement of shades that just isn’t available with curtains alone.
 By layering these window treatments, you can enjoy the best of both worlds.

 3. Layering Curtains with Valances